paulczar/paulczar.github.io-source/content/blog/intro-to-github-actions/index.md

 My previous automation for [k8s.camp](https://k8s.camp) was using CircleCI which was very intuitive, I can't say the same for GitHub Actions.

-## No good plan survives first contant
+## No good plan survives first contact

-Obviously the first thing I did was google "github actions documentation" and the first hit was [developer.github.com/actions](https://developer.github.com/actions/) which I hastily clicked on to be greated with the following:
+Obviously the first thing I did was google "github actions documentation" and the first hit was [developer.github.com/actions](https://developer.github.com/actions/) which I hastily clicked on to be greeted with the following:

 ![doc move deprecate](./doc-move.png)